-In July 2021, the Company announced that it had closed a bought-deal prospectus offering selling an aggregate of 21,298,000 units (the "Units") at a price of \$0.54 per Unit for aggregate gross proceeds of \$11,500,920.
+In July 2021, the Company announced that it had closed a bought-deal prospectus offering selling an aggregate of 21,298,000 units at a price of \$0.54 per unit for aggregate gross proceeds of \$11,500,920.

-Each Unit is comprised of one common share of the Company and one-half of one share purchase warrant of the Company (each whole share purchase warrant, a "Warrant").
-Each Warrant entitles the holder to acquire one common share at an exercise price of \$0.80 per share until July 6, 2023, subject to the terms of a warrant indenture dated July 6, 2021 between the Company and Computershare Trust Company of Canada as warrant agent.
+Each Unit is comprised of one common share of the Company and one-half of one share purchase warrant of the Company.
+Each full warrant entitles the holder to acquire one common share at an exercise price of \$0.80 per share until July 6, 2023, subject to the terms of a warrant indenture dated July 6, 2021 between the Company and Computershare Trust Company of Canada as warrant agent.